-The House has risen and will return on the 3rd of September.
+The House has risen and will return later this year.

 Nuclear power is costly, unsafe, outdated and unnecessary.